Updated on October 21, 2020, at 3:56 p.m.

 The Innovation Gateway contracts team will work to expeditiously handle agreement requests, although there may be some delays in negotiations.
 MTA and CDA requests will be accepted through Innovation Gateway’s MTA/CDA online portal.
 In addition, communication concerning material transfer requests and confidential disclosure requests should be directed to email@example.com.

 Yes.
 However, to ensure good communication, requests for rush patent filing should be sent to both your Innovation Gateway licensing manager and to firstname.lastname@example.org.
-With the rapidly changing COVID-19 situation and the potential for Innovation Gateway’s external law firms having disrupted operations, it is more important than ever to provide as much lead time as possible prior to public disclosures.
+With the changing COVID-19 situation and the potential for Innovation Gateway’s external law firms having disrupted operations, it is more important than ever to provide as much lead time as possible prior to public disclosures.

 Please forward these questions to your Innovation Gateway Licensing Manager and to email@example.com.
 We will do our best to respond in a timely fashion and to connect you with the outside patent attorney in a coordinated fashion.